What does it cost?

 - Courses required by a student’s IEP if the student is receiving special education and related services under 4 AAC 52

-CyberLynx has certified teachers and paraprofessionals at each site office to provide tutoring sessions.
+CyberLynx has certified teachers and paraprofessionals at each site office to provide occasional tutoring sessions when needed.

 - Tutoring sessions are available during business hours at our site offices.